EXHIBITIONS ARCHIVE

 2023

-“Empty Shaping" DURATION OF THE EXHIBITION 05-04 TO 31-05-2023 Form is isomorphic in visual language with shape and ultimately with the form of the art object.
+Form is isomorphic in visual language with shape and ultimately with the form of the art object.
 Content is produced by form and vice versa.
 But what does a shape enclose?
 The void as a fundamental dimension of its existence.
-Like Heidegger's vase existing through the void or else the void is the drawing of the vase.
-The confrontation with the question of emptiness in relation to the aesthetic experience of any form, then, involves the characteristics of a dialectic of the aesthetic with the form and multiplicity of the produced object, which we call a work of art.
-From representation to conceptual logic, and through the freedom of the non-catholicity of aesthetics in the measure of an exhibition containing the contradiction of the above relations, the concept of emptiness is defined through the visual language.
-The void as the spatiality of empty space, the void as a philosophical consideration, the void as a representation of the structural lack of the subject that no object "covers".
-The empty exhibition space welcomes heteromorphic objects that over-define the void either as inverted versions of a discourse of "flight" as a concept of the intermediate void in William Blake's poetics through the image of the fly as fly-flight (Kontosfaris), the metallic drawing of the archetypal cross as another emptiness (Sendzas) and finally in the installation-concept that re-conceptualizes space as the body-of-the-void (Alexandrou).
-The "raised fists" in his work as a repetitiveness of a necessary signifier, that of rebellion, create with the barcode they bear and which is at the disposal of the viewer to be led to the "kryptonome", a "blank shape" of the subject that rebels, but which invites us at the same time to seek another identity.
-G.Mitrou, curator
+Like Heidegger's vase existing through the void or else the void is the pattern of the vase.
+Addressing the question of the void in relation to the aesthetic experience of any form, then, involves the characteristics of a dialectic of aesthetics with form and the multiplicity of the produced object, which we call a work of art.
+From representation to conceptual logic, and through the freedom of the non-universality of aesthetics in the measure of an exhibition containing the contradiction of the above relations, the concept of the void is determined through visual language.
+The void as the spatiality of empty space, the void as a philosophical vision, the void as a representation of the structural lack of the subject that no object "covers".
+The empty exhibition space welcomes heteromorphic objects that over-define the void either as inverted versions of the discourse of "flight" as a concept of the intermediate void in William Blake's poetics through the image of the fly as flight-flight (Kontosfaris), the metal drawing of the archetypal cross as another void (Sendzas) and finally in the installation-concept that redefines space as the body of the void (Alexandrou).
+The "raised fists" in his work as a repetitiveness of a necessary signifier, that of rebellion, create with the barcode they bear and which is at the disposal of the viewer to be led to the "kryptonome", a "blank shape" of the subject who rebels, but at the same time invites us to search for another identity. Γ. G. Mitrou, curator

-“Empty Shaping" DURATION OF THE EXHIBITION 05-04 TO 31-05-2023 Form is isomorphic in visual language with shape and ultimately with the form of the art object.
+Form is isomorphic in visual language with shape and ultimately with the form of the art object.
 Content is produced by form and vice versa.
 But what does a shape enclose?
 The void as a fundamental dimension of its existence.
-Like Heidegger's vase existing through the void or else the void is the drawing of the vase.
-The confrontation with the question of emptiness in relation to the aesthetic experience of any form, then, involves the characteristics of a dialectic of the aesthetic with the form and multiplicity of the produced object, which we call a work of art.
-From representation to conceptual logic, and through the freedom of the non-catholicity of aesthetics in the measure of an exhibition containing the contradiction of the above relations, the concept of emptiness is defined through the visual language.
-The void as the spatiality of empty space, the void as a philosophical consideration, the void as a representation of the structural lack of the subject that no object "covers".
-The empty exhibition space welcomes heteromorphic objects that over-define the void either as inverted versions of a discourse of "flight" as a concept of the intermediate void in William Blake's poetics through the image of the fly as fly-flight (Kontosfaris), the metallic drawing of the archetypal cross as another emptiness (Sendzas) and finally in the installation-concept that re-conceptualizes space as the body-of-the-void (Alexandrou).
-The "raised fists" in his work as a repetitiveness of a necessary signifier, that of rebellion, create with the barcode they bear and which is at the disposal of the viewer to be led to the "kryptonome", a "blank shape" of the subject that rebels, but which invites us at the same time to seek another identity.
-G.Mitrou, curator
+Like Heidegger's vase existing through the void or else the void is the pattern of the vase.
+Addressing the question of the void in relation to the aesthetic experience of any form, then, involves the characteristics of a dialectic of aesthetics with form and the multiplicity of the produced object, which we call a work of art.
+From representation to conceptual logic, and through the freedom of the non-universality of aesthetics in the measure of an exhibition containing the contradiction of the above relations, the concept of the void is determined through visual language.
+The void as the spatiality of empty space, the void as a philosophical vision, the void as a representation of the structural lack of the subject that no object "covers".
+The empty exhibition space welcomes heteromorphic objects that over-define the void either as inverted versions of the discourse of "flight" as a concept of the intermediate void in William Blake's poetics through the image of the fly as flight-flight (Kontosfaris), the metal drawing of the archetypal cross as another void (Sendzas) and finally in the installation-concept that redefines space as the body of the void (Alexandrou).
+The "raised fists" in his work as a repetitiveness of a necessary signifier, that of rebellion, create with the barcode they bear and which is at the disposal of the viewer to be led to the "kryptonome", a "blank shape" of the subject who rebels, but at the same time invites us to search for another identity. Γ. G. Mitrou, curator

 The compositions of Giorgos Michalopoulos, "constructions" in the direction of the poetry of the anti-text, as a projection screen, function as pictorial associations.
 His visual statement highlights the possibility of composition with fragments of different materials, usually industrial in the logic of ready-mades, as well as ways of organization from a variety of visual genres.
 Michalopoulos creates assemblages similar to narrative handmade techniques that provide diffusion and concealment of information simultaneously.
 Signs and symbols give birth to a new visual culture, where fruitful exchanges and interactions shape meaningful de-printing of timeless linguistic codes.
 Konstantinos Tsakiris' experiments are largely rooted in reflections on the materials used by the artists of arte povera and its descendants in order to emphatically state the direct contact with natural materials, such as wood, earth, stone, etc., as well as the need to express symbolic values far beyond the historical context.
 The reduction of form mainly to the basic geometric shapes, the circle, the triangle and the square, as well as the intense colour interventions contribute decisively to the sensory experience that the artist can share with the viewer.
 [Comments by art historian Thalia Stephanidou]